|

 Setting up

-1. Open your Control Panel -> Administrative Tools ->
+IIS and file/directory permissions1.
+Open your Control Panel -> Administrative Tools ->

 Internet Information Services (IIS)